Fun with Franchises: Harry Potter and the Half-Blood Prince (2009), Part V — “Why Not Just Do It In Dumbledore’s Mouth?”

 Well I guess it’s the pain one, then.

-What if it made him talk like an old black guy sitting in the barbershop?
+What if it made him suddenly have a Jamaican accent?
 Was that an option?

 That looks like where Marlon Brando sent off Superman at the beginning of that movie.